 The government might have started rumours that pubs will open with tables outside, but for all intents and purposes, summer is cancelled.
 Sorry, but lidos will remain covered, and rooftop bars festooned with fairy lights, closed.
-Boots will be avoided at all costs, for fear that the Charles Worthington minis will bring back memories of giddy pre-holiday toiletry shops.
+Boots will be avoided at all costs, for fear that the Charles Worthington minis will stir memories of giddy pre-holiday toiletry shops.
 But let’s not overthink it, and instead reframe summer so that we’re still effervescent at the thought.
 The long days, and light evenings are still ours.
 Soggy fruit bobbing in syrupy Pimms, considerably less clothes and fiery flings still permissible (if you’re single, anyway.)
 Suncream will supply familiarity - perfume, too.
 But why not herald this, The Summer Like No Other with an entirely new scent.
-One that will remind you, when this is all over, that you had a boundless, magical time, and you didn’t haven’t to get on a single orange aeroplane.
+One that will remind you, when this is all over, that you had a boundless, magical time, and you didn’t haven’t to get on a single budget aeroplane.

 This is supposed to capture the olfactive lifecycle of a rose.
 The earthy, woody notes of initial growth; the spurting freshness of the green, and then the main event.